-Both the standard Q3 and Q3 Sportback SUVs are getting Audi's 'TFSI e' petrol-electric plug-in hybrid drivetrains, with prices start from £38,335
+Both the standard Q3 and Q3 Sportback SUVs are are available with TFSI e petrol-electric plug-in hybrid drivetrains, with prices start from £38,335

-The Q3 45 TFSI e (above right) will be available in Technik, S line, Black Edition and Vorsprung trim levels, while the Q3 Sportback 45 TFSI e (above left) range starts with S line and also includes Black Edition and Vorsprung versions.
+The Q3 45 TFSI e (above right) is available in Technik, S line, Black Edition and Vorsprung trim levels, while the Q3 Sportback 45 TFSI e (above left) range starts with S line and also includes Black Edition and Vorsprung versions.

 The range-topping Vorsprung versions of both the Q3 and Q3 Sportback, meanwhile, get an electronically controlled suspension setup with adapting damping, promising to "smooth surfaces and straighten out corners even more impressively".

 Vorsprung versions of the electrified Q3 also get Matrix LED headlights, twin leather upholstery, a panoramic sunroof, a SONOS premium sound system and additional safety features as part of the ‘Driver Assistance’ pack.
 Prices start from £51,500 for Sportback models and £49,775 for the conventional Q3.